8ballsftw/MoreHomes/README.md

-This is a reproduction of the airbnb "More homes You May Like" module.
+This is a reproduction of a "More homes You May Like" carousel.

 create the database with ```< seed/schema.sql```